 On-time performance is described as follows by FTA circular 4702.1B: On-time performance is a measure of runs completed as scheduled.
 This criterion first must define what is considered to be "on time."
 For example, a transit provider may consider it acceptable if a vehicle completes a scheduled run between zero and five minutes late in comparison to the established schedule.
 On-time performance can be measured against route origins and destinations only, or against origins and destinations as well as specified time points along the route.
 Some transit providers set an on-time performance standard that prohibits vehicles from running early (i.e., ahead of schedule) while others allow vehicles to run early within a specified window of time (e.g., up to five minutes ahead of schedule).
 An acceptable level of performance must be defined (expressed as a percentage).
-The percentage of runs completed system-wide or on a particular route or line within the standard must be calculated and Category measured against the level of performance as 95 percent of all runs system-wide or on a particular route or line completed within the allowed "on-time" window.
+The percentage of runs completed system-wide or on a particular route or line within the standard must be calculated and Category measured against the level of performance for the system.
+For example, a transit provider might define on-time performance as 95 percent of all runs system-wide or on a particular route or line completed within the allowed "on-time" window.

-A bus is determined to be late if it departs it's scheduled "time point" five or more minutes later than the published time.
+A bus is determined to be late if it departs its scheduled "time point" five or more minutes later than the published time.
 Buses are considered early if they depart from a published time point at any time prior to the scheduled departure.
-It is RVTDs' goal to be on-time at least 95% of the time during off peak routes and 90% of the time during peak routes.
-Bus Transportation staff also regularly monitors on-time performance and counsels operators who consistently fail to meet ontime performance standards that are within their control.
+It is RVTD's goal to be on-time at least 95% of the time during off peak routes and 90% of the time during peak routes.
+Bus Transportation staff also regularly monitor on-time performance and counsel operators who consistently fail to meet on-time performance standards that are within their control.
 Discussions with bus operators are also used to identify vehicle scheduling issues which are corrected through service changes four times annually.
 On-time performance standards are presented in the exhibit below: